genglongling/FinAgent/README.md

 ---

-## 3. Adaptive Boosting optimization algorithm (AB-MACI)
+## 3. Bagging optimization algorithm (Bagging-MACI)

-AB-MACI is designed to overcome these ML and LLM limitations using our new adaptive boosting method:
+Bagging-MACI is designed to overcome these ML and LLM limitations using our new adaptive boosting method:

 ### 1) Agent Registration: